Drakkar-Software/OctoBot/docs/source/pages/Simulator.rst

 Enabled
 ^^^^^^^

 Set **enabled** to true to start a trader simulator when starting OctoBot.
-A trader simulator can be running with a real trader in a single OctoBot, the only difference between them will be the amount of available cryptocurrencies.

 Fees
 ^^^^